dazvolt/Marsgame/README.md

 # Marsgame
-My mars colonization game
+My mars colonization game.
+Already been in development for... like 2 years I think.

+Please note that game is still in development.
+Expect bugs.
+And maybe some bad coding.
+This really needs refactoring.
+But when project grows for so long time it's hard to do it.

 In order to play launch Game/index_start.html

-Please note that game is still in active development.
-Expect bugs.